Departmental Building

-The Departmental Building, long known as Defence House, is a historic office building in Wellington, New Zealand.
-For many decades the building housed the New Zealand Defence Force and, after a period of vacancy and subsequent extensive refurbishment, it is now occupied by the Ministry of Business, Innovation and Employment (MBIE).
+The Departmental Building (formerly Defence House), is a historic office building in Wellington, New Zealand.
+For many decades the building housed the New Zealand Defence Force and after a period of vacancy and subsequent extensive refurbishment, it is now occupied by the Ministry of Business, Innovation and Employment (MBIE).

 The building is classified as a Category 2 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.